 2. Use a water spray: Maybe you are using a ceramic palette or even a plastic palette, having a water spray and using it periodically will help your paint stay wet enough.
 I recommend a spray with a fine mist.

 3. Use a medium: You can use a retarder, when you add it your paint it would help to increase the drying time, it helps to extend the drying time of your paint and increase the workability.
 I personally don’t use retarders but they are a good option if you don’t have a close palette.
 Here are some options.

 4. Use taper ware: Yes, a teacher once told me that it’s ok to start small with materials, before stepping up to expensive ones.
 When I started painting I started small, I used to use taper ware to keep my paint wet.
 How does it work? it’s similar to the first option, but this one looks more handmade, on the bottom instead of using a sponge, use paper towels and spray a little bit of water on the paper.
 Instead of using waterproof paper, use tracing paper or parchment paper.
 That is all, you are set!
-Here are some ideas for this.
+Here are some ideas from Makezine website I found.

 One response to “How to keep your paints wet longer?”